 Mr. Kattan has testified at many government-sponsored hearings on antitrust policy, including the joint Justice Department-Federal Trade Commission hearings on single firm conduct, the DOJ-FTC hearings on intellectual property and antitrust, the DOJ-FTC merger enforcement workshops, the DOJ-FTC hearings on most favored nation contracts, the FTC’s global competition hearings, the FTC’s joint venture policy hearings, and the FTC’s “FTC at 100” hearings.
 Mr. Kattan has also advised foreign competition authorities on antitrust policy.

-Mr. Kattan is a member of the U.S Chamber of Commerce’s Antitrust Council.
-In 2004, he served as a member of the ABA’s quadrennial Task Force on the Federal Antitrust Agencies.
+Mr. Kattan has served on the U.S. Chamber of Commerce’s Antitrust Council ABA’s 2004 Task Force on the Federal Antitrust Agencies.